maheshsabnis/blazeclan_exp/README.md

                                 - a DOM ELements group based on CSS
                         - document.querySelector('[SELECTOR]');
                             - Extract and retrurn the First Match DOM Element and stop
+                        - Read/Write DataList
+                            - Provide the Value Filter for INput Text Elements e.g. Auto-Complete
+                        - Description List
-                        - Read/Write Data from and to HTML Elements
+                            - List with Items havinf Sub-Items     from and to HTML Elements
                             - property to read and write value of Input element
                                 - 'value' property
                             - innerText: To display Text in HTML Element